 Decision overload is a challenge for everyone these days.

-Here are 3 simple steps to build your progressive demo strategy
+3 simple steps to build a progressive demo strategy

 Step 1: Get Key Data Points Before You Get in Touch

 In your first outreach with a prospect — whether you’re sending a cold email or responding to an inbound lead — gather data about the person you’re contacting.

 This process involves syncing with marketing to collect data, researching insight that’s publicly available, or learning more about the individual and their company.

 You can ask your marketing team for “micro-demos” — existing product marketing communications that provide a preview into your product.